ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 A profile may specify handling for new CBOR tagged condition ECTs.
 The profile must specify how to compare the CBOR tagged Reference Value against the ACS.

-Note that the verifier may compare Reference Values in any order, so the comparison should not be stateful.
+Note that a Verifier may compare Reference Values in any order, so the comparison should not be stateful.

 # Implementation Status